sofki/sofki.github.io/research.md

 title: Research Projects
 ---

+### Waste2Drug: Valorisation of agricultural waste; Accessing and developing biomass subproducts for drug design
+A Horizon Europe funded project through the MSCA-PF fellowships in order to study how to convert molecules abundant in agricultural waste into novel anticancer drugs.
+A sustainable bioeconomy scheme aspiring to valorise waste through innovative drug design.

 ### Mechanistic Studies on Catalysis
 We use computational quantum methodology in order to study in depth the underlying mechanisms that govern catalytic reactions.
 We study complex phenomena related to transition metal reactivity, such as two-state reactivity and spin-state crossings, as well as redox chemistry.
 We are particularly interested in OAT reactions catalyzed by metals in low-oxidation states and in gold and nickel homogeneous catalysis.